What is the Difference Between UPS and BESS?

 BESS finds its applications in:

-• Renewable Energy Storage: Storing energy generated from solar, wind, and other renewable sources.
+• Renewable Energy Storage: Store energy from solar, wind, etc.

 How to Choose Between UPS and BESS